michaelrosstarr/calculator-workshop/README.md

-# IMY773 - Workshop
+# IMY773 - Workshop (Michael Tarr u20537833)

 My project for IMY773, which is a test-driven development assignment based around creating a hexadecimal calculator.
 We had to create all the tests, ui and "backend" features required.

-Michael Tarr u20537833
+The project can be found at [workshop.sloththe.dev](https://workshop.sloththe.dev).

 ## Server Architecture and Technologies Used
 ![Basic Server Architecture](https://r2.sloththe.dev/zion/772%20Workshop.png)